OpenWebconcept/openpdd/README.md

 WordPress project for the [Portaal Digitale Diensten](https://openwebconcept.nl/bouwblokken/).

-## 🚨 In progress

-This branch is currently being developed on - for the stable version check out the [master](https://github.com/OpenWebconcept/openpdd/blob/master/) branch.
+> [!IMPORTANT]
+> Please read this README carefully, as it contains important information about the OpenPDD project and how to set it up.

 ## 👋 Introduction

-This repository outlines the required and optional plugins which when used together form what is called the OpenPDD.
-The idea behind this is that every individual organization *must* use the required plugins but can for themselves decide what optional plugins they need.
+This repository defines the required and optional plugins that together constitute the OpenPDD project The idea behind this is that every individual organization *must* use the required plugins but can for themselves decide what optional plugins they need.

-This means you can use your own WordPress setup but must use at least use the required plugins to establish the OpenPDD.
+This branch serves solely as a *demo*.
+You are encouraged to use your own WordPress setup; however, to implement OpenPDD, you must include all the required plugins listed here.

 ### Required plugins

 See this projects wiki: [Required plugins](https://github.com/OpenWebconcept/openpdd/wiki/Required-plugins).

+> [!NOTE]
+> Please note that packages prefixed with `ypackagist` are paid, and you should provide your own source for them.
+E.g. GravityForms.

 ### Optional plugins